 He has outlined a number of ambitious 10-year goals for the department to achieve by 2022: graduate 100 percent of its student-athletes; win 12 national championships and 70 conference titles; fully endow all scholarships and provide the operational support required to meet all other stated goals; build and maintain high-quality facilities; annually recruit the best student-athletes in the country (based on how coaches rate their top prospects); and fully comply with Title IX.

 Such goals reflect Littlepage’s vision of “uncompromised excellence in intercollegiate athletics” as well as the department’s overall mission to “enhance and support the intellectual purpose of the University and its exemplary academic standards and traditions.”

 Great progress has also been made in the area of athletics facility improvements during Littlepage’s watch, including the additions of the George Welsh Indoor Practice Facility (2013) and John Paul Jones Arena (2006).

 Littlepage has held many leadership roles within the NCAA, ACC, the University-at-large and professional organizations.
 He is currently serving as chair of the John McLendon Foundation Steering Committee and served on the Executive Committee of the National Association of Collegiate Athletics Directors (NACDA) from 2006-10.

 In February 2002, he was appointed to the 10-member Division I Men’s Basketball Committee by the NCAA Championship/Competition Cabinet and served a five-year term which was completed Aug.
 31, 2007.
 In 2005-06, Littlepage served as the chair of the Men’s Division I Basketball Committee and administered its selection process.

 Littlepage previously was a member of the NCAA Division I Infractions Committee and the NCAA Academics, Eligibility and Compliance Cabinet, serving on the Recruiting and Student-Athlete Reinstatement Subcommittees.
 He chaired the Reinstatement Subcommittee in 1999-2000.
 He also served the NCAA on committees that studied sports wagering, postgame crowd control, basketball issues, and the College Basketball Partnership.
-He has participated as a presenter and mentor to the NCAA’s Ethnic Minority Male Institute and the Black Coaches and Administrator Association, and other NCAA leadership development programs designed to help aspiring athletics administrators and head coach candidates in football and basketball.
+He has participated as a presenter and mentor to the NCAA’s Ethnic Minority Male Institute, the Black Coaches and Administrator Association, and other NCAA leadership development programs designed to help aspiring athletics administrators and head coach candidates in football and basketball.